 Better known as P.M.
 Cochius (Petrus Marinus), here we have a man that I run into in connection with Farwerck frequently.
 The two had much in common, but Cochius was Farwercks senior by 15 years.
 It is time to dedicate a few words to Cochius.

 Cochius was born as the son of the major of Rijswijk.
 There was a glass factory in the family as well and that is how Cochius came into the business.
-I have already devoted some text to this factory in which Farwerck (and fellow Theosophist Tenno Selleger (1876-1967) to whose daughter Cochius was married) was involved too.
+I have already devoted some text to this factory in which Farwerck (and fellow Theosophist Tenno Selleger (1876-1967) to whose sister Cochius was married) was involved too.

 One movement that Farwerck and Cochius shared was Theosophy.
 In the Dutch Theosophical periodical Theosofia of April 2008 there is a nice biography from which much information in this little text comes.